elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-solving-quadratic-equations-help-in-understanding-related-functions.md

 url: /learn/mathematics/questions/how-can-solving-quadratic-equations-help-in-understanding-related-functions
 score: -1.0
 related_article1:
-    id: 163796
+    id: 163797
-    title: >-
-        How do vertical and horizontal shifts affect the graph of a function?
+    title: Why is understanding the domain and range of a function important?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-vertical-and-horizontal-shifts-affect-the-graph-of-a-function
+    url: /learn/mathematics/questions/why-is-understanding-the-domain-and-range-of-a-function-important
 related_article2:
-    id: 163795
+    id: 163802
-    title: >-
-        What techniques can be used to graph functions effectively?
+    title: What types of transformations can be applied to functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-techniques-can-be-used-to-graph-functions-effectively
+    url: /learn/mathematics/questions/what-types-of-transformations-can-be-applied-to-functions
 related_article3:
-    id: 163800
+    id: 163791
-    title: >-
-        How can square root functions be used in real-world mathematical modeling?
+    title: How do you determine the domain and range of a square root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling
+    url: /learn/mathematics/questions/how-do-you-determine-the-domain-and-range-of-a-square-root-function
 related_article4:
-    id: 163800
+    id: 163797
-    title: >-
-        How can square root functions be used in real-world mathematical modeling?
+    title: Why is understanding the domain and range of a function important?
     subject: Mathematics
+    url: /learn/mathematics/questions/why-is-understanding-the-domain-and-range-of-a-function-important
+related_article5:
+    id: 163803
+    title: How do translations and reflections transform a function's graph?
+    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling
+    url: /learn/mathematics/questions/how-do-translations-and-reflections-transform-a-functions-graph
 ---

 &nbsp;